Cyberia Location #1 The Screamer Arena!

 A mock up of Tod Tastic whipping up the audience for death and destruction.
 It’s a good example of the Give Me Head team’s misguided ambition.

-There are several locations which were going to appear over and over throughout the Cyberia Universe.
-One of the first which the team came up with was the Screamer Arena.
-After a fist fight among staff, it was eventually located in Megacorp Valley rather than the Pleasure Strip (which according to Alberto was “hogging all the fungasms”).
-Some of the playable characters are directly related to this venue; the most obvious being the poke jitsu master Joey Knuckles and his number one fan Boriz.
+There are several locations which were going to appear throughout the Cyberia Universe where fighting ahd gambling were the main event.
+The first which the team came up with was the Screamer Arena.
+After a verbal fist fight among certain staff, it was eventually located in Megacorp Valley rather than the Pleasure Strip (which according to Alberto was “hogging all the fungasms”).
+Two of the playable characters are directly related to this venue.
+That was Alberto’s trump card.

-The idea was floated that the Screamer Arena should be a location where players gamble on death matches to earn some extra candy.
-However, unlike the Swank Gallery, this was possibly scrapped or abandoned because we can’t find any further development.
-We think that if George Khan had also worked on this area of the economy then it would’ve been put to good use.
+The idea was then floated that the Screamer Arena should be a location where players gamble on 24/7 death matches to earn or lose some extra candy.
+However, unlike the Swank Gallery, this great idea is possibly still waiting to be discovered because we can’t find any further developments as of yet.
+We think that if George Khan had also worked on this area of the economy then he would’ve been put to good use.
+Under normal circumstances of workplace cooperation this would’ve been figured out in a heartbeat.

-Regardless this location still had some utility.
-If the filming ever seriously got underway then the Screamer Arena was going to be broadcast on digital screens throughout the Cyberia Universe; in dive bars, diners, underground gambling dens and on digital screens in apartments and offices.
+Regardless of all this, the Screamer Arena still had utility.
+If the filming ever seriously got underway then the location was going to be broadcast on digital screens throughout the Cyberia Universe; in dive bars, diners, underground gambling dens and on digital screens in apartments and offices.
 You can even tune into the show wearing some V-Spex or by way of a Monkey Chip.
-This would’ve cranked up the immersion levels tenfold.
+This would’ve cranked up the cyberpunk immersion levels tenfold.

-Alas!
-It never fully materialised.
-Yet we have still been blessed with an abundance of geek mastery courtesy of Alberto’s highly productive dream team.
+However, it seems that this never fully materialised.
+Yet we’ve still been blessed with an abundance of geek mastery courtesy of Alberto’s highly productive dream team.

 We already know from the Joey Knuckles biography that the Screamer Arena is like a futuristic gauntlet.
-If the above photographs are anything to go by then it’s the battle of the hairdos and hair don’ts: Military Buzz Cut Vs Redneck Mullet, Chonmage Vs Mohawk.
+And if the above photographs are anything to go by then it’s the battle of the hairdos and hair don’ts: Military Buzz Cut Vs Redneck Mullet, Chonmage Vs Mohawk.
+It works perfectly.

 A fella named Tod Tastic was the host of the Screamer Arena.
 The notes describe him as an “all-American jock who’d give Rush Limbaugh a run for his money”.
 He would stir up the blood thirsty crowds which was an idea “borrowed” from The Running Man; a movie adaptation which was viewed many times at Give Me Head HQ for inspiration.